-ED 628 Supervised Practicum in Reading (3)
+ED 628 - Supervised Practicum and Reading

-This course is the capstone course in the M.A. in Literacy Instruction program and requires the candidate to complete a minimum of 40 hours of reading/literacy teaching experience in a clinical or school setting.
-This practicum will be under the supervision of a cooperating reading specialist and a Caldwell University School of Education university supervisor.
-The student will be required to complete a reflective journal indicating areas of professional growth.
-(40-hour field requirement)
+This course is the capstone course in the M.A. in Literacy Instruction program and requires thecandidate to complete a minimum of 40 hours of reading/literacy teaching experience in aclinical or school setting.
+This practicum will be under the supervision of a cooperating readingspecialist and a Caldwell University School of Education university supervisor.
+The student willbe required to complete a reflective journal indicating areas of professional growth.
+(40-hourfield requirement).

-ED 630 Issues Facing Educators for the 21st Century (3)
+ED 630 - Issues Facing Educators for the 21st Century